weather-gov/weather.gov/docs/dev/contributed-modules.md

 ## Selection criteria & checklist

+Our checklist is inspired from the [Concise Guide for Evaluating Open Source Software](https://best.openssf.org/Concise-Guide-for-Evaluating-Open-Source-Software).

+- Can we avoid using this contributed module?
+Why not?
+Make a "decision record" in our [contributed module decision records](#contributed-module-decision-records) section below describing the reasoning.
 - Our version of Drupal (10) is fully supported.
+- Take a look at the documentation.
+Is it easy to use and correctly configure?
+Is there an effort made to make it easy to secure?
+If we need a module for a specific purpose, does the installed code beyond that purpose?
+If so, is there a smaller package we could use instead?
+- Take a look at the code.
+Are there any red flags?
+See item 10 in the [Concise Guide for Evaluating Open Source Software](https://best.openssf.org/Concise-Guide-for-Evaluating-Open-Source-Software) on how to conduct a code evaluation of third-party software.
 - Do not use a beta or dev release of a module, even if it provides functionality we are seeking.
 - Stable releases should be covered by the [security advisory policy](https://www.drupal.org/drupal-security-team/security-advisory-process-and-permissions-policy)
 - Choose modules with more than one maintainer.